-The sales to and purchases from related parties were made on terms equivalent to those that prevail in arm's length transactions.
-Outstanding balances for sales and purchases at 31 December 2018 were unsecured and interest free and settlement occurs in cash.
+The sales to and purchases from related parties are made on terms equivalent to those that prevail in arm's length transactions.
+Outstanding balances for sales and purchases at the year-end are unsecured and interest free and settlement occurs in cash.
 There have been no guarantees provided or received for any related party receivables or payables.
-For the period ended 31 December 2018, the Civil Contractors Federation (VIC Branch) has not recorded any impairment of receivables relating to amounts owed by related parties and declared person or body (30 June 2018: \$Nil).
+For the period ended 31 December 2018, the Civil Contractors Federation (TAS Branch) has not recorded any impairment of receivables relating to amounts owed by related parties and declared person or body (30 June 2018; \$Nil).
 This assessment is undertaken each financial year through examining the financial position of the related party and the market in which the related party operates.

-No payments to a former related party of the Branch occurred for the period to 31 December 2018.
+No other payments to a former related party of the Branch occurred for the period to 31 December 2018.